civilmoney/Reference-Implementation/README.md

 Every person on Earth now has a universal basic income.
 We ask that you stop working, in lieu of depleting resources and causing pollution for no reason beyond money.
-Unless your work brings you personal joy, fulfilment or benefits your community — stop.
+Unless your work brings you personal joy, fulfilment or benefits your community — please stop.

 Time is now our preferred unit of currency.